matthijsgroen/fp-experiments/posts/2-first-parser.md

 yarn add eslint --dev
 ```

-> eslint is a linting tool for EcmaScript, where you can define your own rules
+> eslint is a linting tool for ECMAScript, where you can define your own rules
 > of what you consider to be "good" code.

 Now I added eslint, I could add custom rules, by updating my just generated